 Frasier Hickland

-Praised in recital for being ‘dramatically sensitive’ (OperaWire) and for his ‘flair and dexterity’ (Seen and Heard International), Irish pianist Frasier Hickland is a graduate of the Royal College of Music, London, and has performed in many prestigious venues in Europe and America, including Wigmore Hall, London, the Oxford International Song Festival, the Leeds Lieder Festival, the Willard InterContinental, Washington DC, the Yacht Club de Monaco, Monte-Carlo, and the National Concert Hall, Dublin.
+Praised in recital for being ‘dramatically sensitive’ (OperaWire) and for his ‘flair and dexterity’ (Seen and Heard International), Irish pianist Frasier Hickland is a graduate of the Royal College of Music, London, the Royal Irish Academy of Music, and the Accademia del Belcanto “Rodolfo Celletti”.
+He has performed in many prestigious venues in Europe and America, including the Royal Albert Hall, the Wigmore Hall, London, the Oxford International Song Festival, the Leeds Lieder Festival, the Willard InterContinental, Washington DC, the Yacht Club de Monaco, Monte-Carlo, the National Concert Hall, Dublin, and at the BMS International Festival of Chamber Music.
 He has also been featured on BBC Radio 3, BBC Radio Ulster, RTE Lyric FM and has performed for dignitaries such as HM King Charles III and HSH Prince Albert II of Monaco.
-Alongside his duo partner, flutist Amy Gillen, he was selected as a ‘Rising Star’ at the West Wicklow Chamber Music Festival and the duo recently made their Royal Albert Hall recital debut.
+Alongside his duo partner, flutist Amy Gillen, he was selected as a ‘Rising Star’ at the West Wicklow Chamber Music Festival.